avnet-iotconnect/meta-iotconnect-docs/QuickStart/ST/STM32MP257/board-setup.md

    - Power on the board and connect any necessary peripherals as outlined in Section 2 of the [UM3359 Manual](um3359-evaluation-board-with-stm32mp257f-mpu-stmicroelectronics.pdf).

 2. **Connect Storage**:
-   - Insert a MicroSD card if flashing to SD memory.
+   - Insert a MicroSD card.
    - Ensure all connections are secure before proceeding.

 ---